 With The Great Reading Adventure, immediate access to your program's vital statistics is just a click away!
-At-a-glance stats give you a quick breakdown of registrations and completions and in-depth reporting allows you to drill down into the details.
+At-aglance stats give you a quick breakdown of registrations and completions and in-depth reporting allows you to drill down into the details.
+All reports are exportable to HTML and Excel, putting all the summer reading data you need right at your fingertips.